-Held annually in the French Market in March, FoodFest is a weekend-long celebration of hometown eats focusing on the unique, informal fare found in village cafes and city neighborhoods, shoreline seafood shacks, barbecue parlors, chicken dinner halls, pie palaces, and food trucks.
+Held annually in the Spanish Plaza in March, FoodFest is a weekend-long celebration of hometown eats focusing on the unique, informal fare found in village cafes and city neighborhoods, shoreline seafood shacks, barbecue parlors, chicken dinner halls, pie palaces, and food trucks.

 Cooks from all over the country converge in New Orleans to serve their regional specialties